We spent an inspiring day in the studio with this Newlyn-based painter. Watch our video interview.

-You’ve lived and worked in West Penwith for most of your life, how does it feed into your work?
+You’ve lived and worked in West Penwith for most of your life, how does it influence your work?

 It goes back to grounding and realness.
 Living and working in West Penwith is hard, it’s a harsh environment, whatever profession you have.
 You have to fight to make a mark or conviction, believe in what you’re doing.